Kinky hair: Styling

-Over the years, natural hair styles and trends have varied from media influences and political climates.
+Over the years, natural hair styles and trends have varied through media influences and political climates.
 The care and styling of natural Black hair has become an enormous industry in the United States.
 Numerous salons and beauty supply stores cater solely to clients with natural kinky hair.

 The Afro is a large, often spherical growth of kinky hair that became popular during the Black Power movement.
 The Afro has a number of variants including afro puffs (a cross between an Afro and pigtails) and a variant in which the Afro is treated with a blow dryer to become a flowing mane.
 The hi-top fade was common among African-American men and boys in the 1980s and has since been replaced in popularity by the 360 waves and the Caesar haircut.

 Other styles include plaits or braids, the two-strand twist, and basic twists, all of which can form into manicured dreadlocks if the hair is allowed to knit together in the style-pattern.
 Basic twists include finger-coils and comb-coil twists.
 Dreadlocks, also called dreads, locks or locs, can also be formed by allowing the hairs to weave together on their own from an Afro.
 Another option is the trademarked "Sisterlocks" method, which produces what could be called very neat micro-dreadlocks.
 Faux locs, a type of synthetic dreadlock which is obtained using extensions, are another style.